War of the Fifth Coalition: Austrian army and strategy

 Charles and the Aulic Council were divided on the best strategy for the coming war, Charles favoured an offensive launched from Bohemia where there was a concentration of Austrian forces and an attack could quickly isolate the French in northern Germany.
-The Aulic Council disagreed because the Danube River would split the forces of Charles and his brother Archduke Johann of Austria.
+The Aulic Council disagreed because the Danube river would split the forces of Charles and his brother Archduke Johann of Austria.
 They suggested that the main attack should be launched south of the Danube to maintain safer communications with Vienna.
 In the end the Council prevailed but the disagreement delayed the Austrian preparations by a month.
 The Austrian plan called for the I Corps under Heinrich Graf von Bellegarde, consisting of 38,000 troops, and the II Corps of 20,000 troops under Johann Kollowrat, to attack Regensburg (Ratisbon) from the Bohemian mountains by way of Cham.
-The Austrian center and reserve, comprising 66,000 men of Hohenzollern's III Corps, Rosenberg's IV Corps, and Lichtenstein's I Reserve Corps, would advance on the same objective through Scharding.
+The Austrian center and reserve, comprising 66,000 men of Hohenzollern's III Corps, Rosenberg's IV Corps, and Lichtenstein's I Reserve Corps, would advance on the same objective through Schärding.
 The left wing, made up of the V Corps of Archduke Louis, Hiller's VI Corps, and Kienmayer's II Reserve Corps, a total of 61,000 men, would move toward Landshut and guard the army's flank.
 Two other theatres would be opened in Poland and Italy.
 Historian Steven Englund considers that Austria "might well have won the campaign" if the nation had focused on Germany.